brave/brave-core/components/brave_ads/core/internal/common/unittest/README.md

 ## Integration Testing

-Override `SetUp` and call `SetUpForTesting` with `is_integration_test` set to `true` to test functionality and performance under product-like circumstances with data to replicate live settings to simulate a real user scenario from start to finish.
+Override `SetUp` and call `SetUp` with `is_integration_test` set to `true` to test functionality and performance under product-like circumstances with data to replicate live settings to simulate a real user scenario from start to finish.

 Use the `GetAds` convenience function to access `AdsImpl`. i.e.